resuminator/docs/docs/hacktoberfest.md

 We would only accept contributions from developer who have an account on Resuminator.
 :::

-## Contribute as a Beginner

-We really appreciate your interest to contribute to Resuminator.
 We accept code contributions on mainly three repositories

 * [resuminator](https://github.com/resuminator/resuminator) - The main web-app and website codebase.
 * [resuminator-server](https://github.com/resuminator/resuminator-server) -